Reservoir Memory Machines as Neural Computers: Experiments and Results

-We note that, amongst these tasks, only latch and FSM can be solved straightforwardly with Moore machines.
-Copy, repeat copy, and associative recall require exponentially many states by the same argument as in Theorem~\ref{thm:copy}, and \sigCopy\ is not solvable with a Moore machine because there are infinitely many smooth wavelets that could be generated.
+We note that, among these tasks, only latch and FSM can be solved straightforwardly with Moore machines.
+Copy, repeat copy, image recall, and associative recall require exponentially many states by the same argument as in Theorem~\ref{thm:copy}, and \sigCopy\ is not solvable with a Moore machine because there are infinitely many smooth wavelets that could be generated.